rhysd/neovim-component/README.md

 `<neovim-editor>` has a property `editor` to access the internal APIs of the component.

-`editor.screen` is a view of this component (using canvas).
+- `editor.screen` is a view of this component (using canvas).
 It receives user input and dispatches input action to store.

-`editor.process` is a event receiver from neovim process via msgpack-rpc APIs.
-This object interacts with neovim process.
-You can call neovim's APIs via neovim client.
+- `editor.process` is a process handler to interact with Neovim process via msgpack-rpc APIs.
+You can call Neovim's APIs via Neovim client (`editor.getClient()` helper).

-`editor.store` is a state of this component.
+- `editor.store` is a state of this component.
 You can access the current state via this object.

 ## `<neovim-editor>` Properties